andrewjamesford/shop-react-typescript/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-It uses [react-query](https://react-query.tanstack.com) for data fetching
+It uses [react-query](https://react-query.tanstack.com) for data fetching & caching

 This is an example app I'm using for my blog at [andrewford.co.nz](https://andrewford.co.nz)
 ## Getting Started